Mujojo03/July2025Cohort-Hackathon1/README.md

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Contact
-Feel free to reach out via the Contact form on the portfolio or connect with me on:
-- Email: rosejaneforyou@gmail.com

 ## 📬 Contact

 Want to collaborate or reach out?
-Use the contact form on the page or email me directly.
+Email me directly.

+Feel free to reach out via my Email: rosejaneforyou@gmail.com

 © 2025 Jane Rose.
 Built for PLP 2025 Hackathon Challenge 🚀